marwanhazem127-lab/restaurant-menu-gui/README.md

 ## 📖 Overview

-This project is a simple Restaurant Menu application developed using Python and Tkinter.
-It demonstrates the fundamentals of GUI development, widget positioning, and basic Object-Oriented Programming (OOP).
+This project demonstrates the fundamentals of GUI development using Python's Tkinter library.
+It displays a simple restaurant menu in a clean desktop window and is intended as a beginner-friendly project for learning graphical user interface development.

 ---

 ## ✨ Features

-- Graphical User Interface (GUI)
+- Simple Graphical User Interface (GUI)
-- Simple and clean layout
+- Built with Python and Tkinter
-- Displays restaurant menu items with prices
+- Displays restaurant menu items and prices
-- Easy to understand and customize
+- Clean and beginner-friendly design
-- Beginner-friendly Python project
+- Easy to modify and expand

 ---